Stape

 3.3 (If selected "Override" as event name setup method) Choose the Event type you want to track: standard from the list of available events or a custom one.

-• Enable automatic data population from the Data Layer - if you check this, the tag will automatically populate standard Object Properties and User Properties from the DataLayer.
+• (Recommended) Enable automatic data population from the Data Layer - if you check this, the tag will automatically populate standard Object Properties and User Properties from the DataLayer.
 Tag parses Google Analytics 4 and Common Event Data formats.

-• Use only data from the last DataLayer push - in this case, the tag will take data only from the current DataLayer event if enabled.
+• (Optional) Use only data from the last DataLayer push - in this case, the tag will take data only from the current DataLayer event if enabled.
 So, only data pushed to the DataLayer last will be used.

-• Enable Advanced Matching - with this option, you allow sending users personal information such as email addresses, names, etc. to Meta.
+• (Optional) Enable Advanced Matching - with this option, you allow sending users personal information such as email addresses, names, etc. to Meta.
 Find more details in Meta's documentation.

 3.5 Configure Compliance section: